While Trump boasts of economic growth, inequality deepens

 Americans trying to work their way up from the bottom are feeling the brunt of all this.
 Government assistance programs “essentially give Americans bootstraps” by reducing poverty and increasing economic mobility, said Indivar Dutta-Gupta, co-executive director of Georgetown University’s Center on Poverty and Inequality.
 But, he noted, Trump’s administration has “gone after the bootstraps, and that is a systematic pattern.”

-Perhaps most ominously, an administration known for its ambivalent relationship with facts is also seeking to change how the federal government measures poverty itself, which could reduce the number of people who qualify for basic assistance programs, including Medicaid, children’s health care and food aid.
+Perhaps most ominously, an administration known for its ambivalent relationship with facts is also seeking to change how the federal government measures poverty itself, which could reduce the number of people who qualify for basic assistance programs, including Medicaid, children’s healthcare, and food aid.

 Although Trump entered office with promises of supporting workers, his administration has instead “sold out the American middle class” in a “bait-and-switch” that has benefitted the nation’s wealthiest and left the rest of us behind, said Heidi Shierholz, a senior economist and policy director with the liberal Economic Policy Institute think tank.